| Hair Loss - Why? By Bradley

 still very important in social organization and the

+human relationships.
 The human body contains approximately five million hair

 follicles while the scalp (prior to any kind of hair